modelscope/dash-infer/README.md

 ![Workflow and Dependency](documents/resources/image/workflow-deps.jpg?row=true)

 1. **Model Loading and Serialization**: This procedure involves loading model weights, setting up transformation parameters, and quantization settings.
-Based on this information, the model is serialized and converted into the DashInfer format.
+Based on this information, the model is serialized and converted into the DashInfer format (.asparam, .asgraph).
 This functionality is accessible exclusively through a Python interface and relies on the PyTorch and transformers libraries to access the weights.
 The version requirements for PyTorch and transformers may vary from model to model.
 DashInfer itself does not impose any specific version constraints.

 2. **Model Inference**: This step is responsible for executing the model inference using the serialized model with DashInfer, without depending on components like PyTorch.
 DashInfer employs [DLPack](https://github.com/dmlc/dlpack) format tensors to facilitate interaction with external frameworks, such as PyTorch.
 Tensors in DLPack format can be manually created or generated through tensor conversion functions provided by deep learning frameworks.
 Regarding the C++ interface, since most dependencies have been statically linked, it primarily relies on the OpenMP runtime library and C++ system libraries.
 We applied [control over symbol exports](https://anadoxin.org/blog/control-over-symbol-exports-in-gcc.html/) to ensure that only DashInfer's API interface symbols are visible, thereby preventing version conflicts with existing libraries in the user's system, such as protobuf.

+> Note:
+> - .asparam, .asgraph is a special model format defined by DashInfer kernel (allspark).
-> Note: When utilizing the Python interface, you can combine the code from steps 1 and 2.
+> - When utilizing the Python interface, you can combine the code from steps 1 and 2.
 However, due to the lack of functionality for loading Huggingface models at the C++ level, the C++ interface is limited to conducting inferences with models in the DashInfer format.
 Therefore, it's essential to serialize the model first using the Python interface before proceeding with the C++ interface.

 ## Single-NUMA Architecture